-- 1. To separate items in a lengthy list or when some items already contain commas. - 2.
-To bring together connected ideas which could alternatively be expressed as separate sentences. - To separate items in a list: - 'A number of Scientists were involved in the project: Dr Brown, Chemistry; Professor Salt, Biology; Dr Kim, Physics; and Dr Jacob, Biological Sciences.' - To link two sentences that are closely related: - 'The weather forecast for today is for heavy rain; I must remember to bring my umbrella with me.'
+- I. To separate items in a lengthy list or when some items already contain commas. - 'A number of Scientists were involved in the project: Dr Brown, Chemistry; Professor Salt, Biology; Dr Kim, Physics; and Dr Jacob, Biological Sciences.' - II.
+To bring together connected ideas which could alternatively be expressed as two separate sentences. - 'The weather forecast for today is for heavy rain; I must remember to bring my umbrella.'